 Time commitment: 2-3 hours

-Once you’ve passed the New York real estate broker license exam, you can immediately begin filling out the Real Estate Broker Application through your eAccessNY account.
-You’ll need to supply some personal details and answer a series of yes/no questions about any potential criminal history.
+Congratulations are in order!
+Now that you’ve passed the New York real estate broker license exam, you can immediately begin filling out the Real Estate Broker Application through your eAccessNY account.
+You’ll need to supply some personal details and answer a series of yes-or-no questions about any criminal history you may have.

-Please note that felony convictions don’t automatically preclude applicants from getting a NY real estate broker license.
-If this applies to you, you must submit a written explanation with your application and “provide a copy of the court records detailing the allegations of the offense and how the case was resolved.”
+Felony convictions don’t automatically preclude applicants from getting a NY real estate broker license.
+If this applies to you, you must submit a written explanation with your application, a copy of the court records detailing the allegations, and records of how the case was resolved.

-For your application to be processed, you must include a copy of your course completion certificate, your Licensed Salesperson Activity Worksheet (to report your experience points), and your Licensed Salesperson Employment Worksheet (to document your work experience).
+You’ll also need to include a copy of your course completion certificate, your Licensed Salesperson Activity Worksheet (to report your experience points), and your Licensed Salesperson Employment Worksheet (to document your work experience).

 The application also provides a place to register your company name.
-If you’re opening a brokerage, you’ll need to complete additional paperwork with the state before completing the broker license application.
+If you’re opening a new brokerage, you’ll need to complete additional paperwork with the state before completing the broker license application.
+First, you’ll submit the business name you want to use to the Division of Licensing Services.
+Once that’s approved, you’ll need to file the new name with either your local county clerk’s office or the New York Department of State’s Division of Corporations.

 Related Article